 The elected board of directors meets six times a year, and is responsible for strategy and financial probity.
 They elect a chair of the board annually, as well as a treasurer.

-Naomi Kingsley – CEO and Board Member
+Naomi Kingsley – Board Member / CEO

-Richard Butler – Chair
+Richard Butler – Board Member

 Richard is the co-founder of Aylesbury Partnership supporting social organisations to win and deliver public service contracts.

-Simon Green – Board Member
+Simon Green – Chair of the Board

-Harry Evans – Board Member
+Angela Ishmael – Board Member

 How is LRS financed?

 LRS is supported by the public, private and charitable sectors as well as through trading and investment.
 Both individuals and organisations can purchase shares in the Society, which adds to our capital fund for lending.
-We also generate interest from the funds which are out on loan, and fees from our training and consultancy services.